NCIEVS/evsrestapi-client-SDK/fhir-examples/README.md

 ### Get concept map by id

-Returns a ConceptMap for the specified `_id` parameter.
+Returns a Concept Map for the specified `_id` parameter.

 ```json
 {